k4yt3x/video2x/README.md

 1. [***FFMPEG***](https://ffmpeg.zeranoe.com/builds/)
 1. [***waifu2x-caffe***](https://github.com/lltcggie/waifu2x-caffe/releases) / [**waifu2x-converter-cpp**](https://github.com/DeadSix27/waifu2x-converter-cpp/releases)

+## Recent Changes

+### 2.5.0 (March 4, 2019)

+- Added progress bar according to @ArmandBernard 's suggestion.
+- Cache folders are now created under `'{}\\video2x'.format(tempfile.gettempdir())` by default, and the default key for cache folder location in configuration file has been changed to `video2x_cache_folder`.
+This makes it easier to manage cache folders.
+- Cache folders are now more likely to be deleted successfully even if the program crashes.
+This is made possible with more try-catch blocks.
+- Updated FFMPEG stream migration grammar according to @cr08 's suggestions.
+All streams (including attachment streams) will now be copied over to the new video.
+- A lot of minor upgrades and adjustments.

-## 2.4.3 (February 26, 2019)
+### 2.4.3 (February 26, 2019)

-- Fixed the bug where ffmpeg arguments (hwaccel) are not passed on to ffmpeg
+- Fixed the bug where ffmpeg arguments (hwaccel) are not passed on to ffmpeg.

-## 2.4.2 (February 26, 2019)
+### 2.4.2 (February 26, 2019)

-- Added the function to detect insufficient GPU memory
+- Added the function to detect insufficient GPU memory.
-- Added the function to create temporary folders automatically
+- Added the function to create temporary folders automatically.
-- Fixed configuration file path error
+- Fixed configuration file path error.

-## 2.4.1 (February 21, 2019)

-- Video2X will now migrate all the audio tracks and subtitles to the output video.

-## 2.4.0 (February 8, 2019)

-- **Added AMD Support**.
-You can now use `-d/--driver waifu2x_converter` to specify the waifu2x driver to be `waifu2x-converter-cpp`.
-Note that you'll have to download and configure [waifu2x-converter-cpp](https://github.com/DeadSix27/waifu2x-converter-cpp/releases) first.

 ## Description